lotusmeanseight/Notes-Hub/README.md

 ## The current state of the project: Building Infrastructure
 - Creating bash and docker files for Spring Boot applications and others.
 - Writing tests to see that containers are working properly
+- orchestration currently planned to be done with docker swarm, transition into kubernetes saved for much later.